-Have you ever wondered who operates ultrasound technology to get a better view of a patient’s insides?
-The answer: diagnostic medical sonographers, also known as ultrasound technicians.
-Let’s learn all about these medical professionals and explore these different topics:
+Have you ever wondered who operates ultrasound imaging equipment to get a better view of a patient’s insides?
+The answer: diagnostic medical sonographers, also known as an ultrasound technician.
+Let’s learn all about these medical professionals and their healthcare field and explore these different topics:

 - What does an ultrasound technician do?